Jalyssa10/personal-narrative/README.md

 ## Story Description

 My project is about what makes me, me.
 I first stary off with the Mexican flag and I overlay a thermal filter on top of it.
 For the second image I have a cross because I'm Catholic and my religion is a big part of my life and I have a color shift flter on top.
-The 3rd image is Yogurtland's logo because I LOVE Yogurtland and I want to eat it everyday so I used a shapen filter.
+The third image is Yogurtland's logo because I LOVE Yogurtland and I want to eat it everyday so I used a shapen filter.
 Lastly my fourth image is a group of people running Cross Country because that's the sport that I've been doing and I really enjoying competing and I overlayed a motion blurred filter.
 In one of my 2D array I have all of my png's in order of what I wanted to go from first to last, I also have private String, private ImagePlus, private Pixel, public Pizel, and Pixel.
 ## Image Filter Analysis

-Choose at least 2 filters uses in your animation to explain how the pixels are modified.
-If you created a new image filter that was not one of the ones from this unit, make sure to explain and analyze that filter(s) before choosing ones that came from this unit.
+Color Shift Filter:

+In this filter the applycolorShift method loops through every pixel in an image.
+Each pixel increases the red color value by 30, that way it doesn't pass 255.
+This modifies the color of the image by shifting the red tones in all the pixels.

+Thermal Filter:

+The applyThermalFilter method adjusts the colors of each pixel by increasing the red value, while decreasing the green and blue values, to make a warmer image.
+The adjustContrast method changes the brightness of each color (red, green, and blue) in the pixel by multiplying their values by a factor "m", then limits the values to a max of 255.